thomasthaddeus/cityuseattle.github.io/docs/git/install.md

  1. **First of all**, if you encounter any problems in this section, please read the official GitHub tutorial first, which can solve most of your problems. <https://docs.github.com/en/authentication/connecting-to-github-with-ssh>

+ 2. Open the PowerShell or Git Bash.
+If you don't know what a terminal is, check out the tutorial [What's the Terminal?]({{ site.baseurl }}{% link docs/common/terminal_and_cmd.md %})
- 2. The first thing you should do when you install Git is set your username and email address.
+    The first thing you should do when you install Git is set your username and email address.
 This is important because every Git commit uses this information, and it's immutably baked into the commits you start creating:
-    Note: replace `<username>` to your GitHub username, and `<email>` to the email address you used to register GitHub.

     ```shell
     $ git config --global user.name "<username>"
     $ git config --global user.email <email>
     ```

+    > **Note:** replace `<username>` to your GitHub username, and `<email>` to the email address you used to register GitHub.
+    >
-    If you want to know more about the Git config command, you can see here <https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup>
+    > If you want to know more about the Git config command, you can see here <https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup>

- 3. Enter `ls -al ~/.ssh` to see if any SSH keys are present:
+ 3. Please read [this tutorial]({{ site.baseurl }}{% link docs/common/gen_ssh_key.md %}) to generate SSH keys.
+Print the public key, then please select and copy the output.

     ```shell
-    $ ls -al ~/.ssh
-    # Lists the files in your .ssh directory if they exist
+    $ cat ~/.ssh/id_<algorithm>.pub
     ```

-    Check the directory listing to see if you already have a public SSH key.
-By default, the filenames of the public keys are one of the following:

-    * id_rsa.pub
-    * id_ecdsa.pub
-    * id_ed25519.pub

- 4. If you don't have an existing public and private key pair, type the following command to generate a new SSH Key.
-Note: replace `<email>` with the email address you used to register GitHub.

-    ```shell
-    $ ssh-keygen -t ed25519 -C "<email>"
-    ```

-    Note: If you are using a legacy system that doesn't support the Ed25519 algorithm, use:

-    ```shell
-    $ ssh-keygen -t rsa -b 4096 -C "<email>"
-    # Example output:
-    Generating public/private ed25519 key pair.
-    Enter file in which to save the key (/home/your mac username/.ssh/id_ed25519):  #  Please press Enter to keep the default save path.
-    Created directory '/home/your mac username/.ssh'.
-    Enter passphrase (empty for no passphrase):	# You can enter the password, but Git  will ask you to enter this password every time you connect to the remote server  (GitHub).
-If you choose to use a password, you can use ssh-agent to avoid  re-entering the password in a short time.
-If you are using your own computer, it  is recommended to keep it empty (press Enter directly).
-    Enter same passphrase again:
-    Your identification has been saved in /home/your mac username/.ssh/id_ed25519.
-    Your public key has been saved in /home/your mac username/.ssh/id_ed25519.pub.
-    The key fingerprint is:
-    ```

- 5. Print the id_rsa.pub, then please select and copy the output.

-    ```shell
-    $ cat ~/.ssh/id_ed25519.pub
-    ```

-    If you are using RSA algorithm, please type:

-    ```shell
-    $ cat ~/.ssh/id_rsa.pub
-    ```
+    > Please replace `<algorithm>` with a specific algorithm, such as `rsa`, `ecdsa`, or `ed25519`.
+It depends on what algorithm you used to generate the SSH key.

- 6. Open the GitHub website.
+ 4. Open the GitHub website.
 In the upper-right corner of any GitHub page, click your profile photo, then click **Settings**.

     ![github_settings_dropdown_menu](/assets/images/git/install/github_settings_dropdown_menu.png)

- 7. Then select the "*SSH and GPG keys*" section along the left-hand side.
+ 5. Then select the "*SSH and GPG keys*" section along the left-hand side.
 From there, click the "*New SSH key*" button.

     ![github_ssh_setting_page](/assets/images/git/install/github_ssh_setting_page.png)

- 8. In the "*Title*" field, add a descriptive label for the new key.
+ 6. In the "*Title*" field, add a descriptive label for the new key.
 For example, if you're using a personal Mac, you might call this key "Personal MacBook Air".

- 9. Paste the contents of your `~./ssh/id_ed25519.pub` (or `~/.ssh/id_rsa.pub`) public-key file into the "*Key*" field and click "*Add key*".
+ 7. Paste the contents of the public-key file you coped in this section step 3 into the "*Key*" field and click "*Add key*".

     ![github_add_ssh_key](/assets/images/git/install/github_add_ssh_key.png)

-10. If prompted, confirm your GitHub password.
+ 8. If prompted, confirm your GitHub password.

     ![github_confirm_pw](/assets/images/git/install/github_confirm_pw.png)

-11. To test your SSH connection, enter the following in your terminal:
+ 9. To test your SSH connection, enter the following in your terminal:

-    ```shell
+    ```console
     $ ssh -T git@github.com
     # You may see a warning like this:
     The authenticity of host 'github.com (IP ADDRESS)' can't be established.